Menstrual Disc vs Menstrual Cup

 • Menstrual cups stay in place within the vaginal canal by a seal that may create light suction.
 Menstrual Discs do not use suction, but rest higher within the vaginal fornix (aka the wider space around your cervix), and lay snugly behind your pelvic bone to stay in place.

-• Both menstrual disc and menstrual cup mastery come with the unique opportunity to fully understand your internal and external anatomy. 🔎
+• Both disc and cup mastery come with the unique opportunity to fully understand your internal and external anatomy. 🔎

 Cup vs Disc Comparison